grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 }
 ```

-As you see, the class can be divided into six sections.
-Let's take them on one by one.
+Using the comments, I divided the class into six sections and will describe one section at a time.

 ## Hidden data

+The actual data is private:

 ```csharp
 private string _value;
 ```

-The actual data, as I already said, is private to hide it from illegal modification.
  Only the methods we publish can be used to operate on the state.
-This is used for three things:
+This is useful for three things:

-1. To restrict legal operations to the set that makes sense for a product name abstraction.
+1. To restrict allowed operations to what we think makes sense to do with a product name.
+Everything else (i.e. what we think does not make sense to do) is not allowed.
-1. To achieve immutability (more on why we want the type to be immutable later).
-If the data was public, everyone could modify the state of `ProductName` instance by writing this:
+1. To achieve immutability of `ProductName` instances (more on why we want the type to be immutable later), which means that when we create an instance, we cannot modify it.
+If the `_value` field was public, everyone could modify the state of `ProductName` instance by writing something like:
   ```csharp
   productName.data = "something different";
   ```
-1. Both of the thing described above help protect against creating a product name with an invalid value.
-When creating a product name from a string, we have to pass this string through a method that can perform the validation.
+1. To protect against creating a product name with an invalid state.
+When creating a product name, we have to pass a string with containing a name through a static `For()` method that can perform the validation (more on this later).
+If there are no other ways we can set the name, we can rest assured that the validation will happen every time someone wants to create a `ProductName`

 ## Hidden constructor

-Note that the constructor is made private:
+Note that the constructor is made private as well:

 ```csharp
 private ProductName(string value)